Bone Grafting in Cornelius, NC

 What is a Ridge Augmentation?

-A ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+A ridge augmentation is commonly performed following a tooth extraction.
+This helps recreate the contours of the gums and jaw if bone was lost as a result of the extraction.

 How is the Oral Surgery Accomplished?

-A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
-It is often done immediately after the tooth is removed, to avoid the need for a second procedure later.
-Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Rolle may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
-Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.
+During a ridge augmentation, bone graft material is placed in the empty tooth socket immediately after the tooth is removed so an additional procedure is not needed.
+Gum tissue is then stitched into place over the socket.
+Dr. Rolle may choose to use a space-maintaining product over the graft to help restore the height and width of the treatment site if bone loss occurred.
+This encourages new bone growth.
+Once the socket has healed, the bone can be prepared for the dental implant procedure.

-A ridge augmentation procedure is typically performed in Dr. Rolle’s office under local anesthesia.
-Some patients may also request sedative medication in addition.
+A ridge augmentation is usually performed in Dr. Rolle’s office under local anesthesia, although some patients may also request sedative medication as well.